Abstract Submission Information

 • Publication: Select conference abstracts may be published in the Canadian Journal of Addiction.

-• CSAM-SMCA has permission to use the abstracts submitted, accepted and the presentations of these abstracts for educational and marketing purposes.
+• CSAM-SMCA has permission to use the abstracts submitted, accepted and the presentations of these abstracts for educational and marketing purposes by the CSAM-SMCA.

 • Abstracts included in the conference proceedings will be available through the conference app.